 It is observed that in certain cases when the victim approached the judicial system for help, they faced brutality by the law enforcement agencies.
 The lawyer asked inappropriate question in the court, which made the victim uncomfortable.
 There have been 32 deaths up until present in police custody - from January to June 2021 -where the reason for this death is not provided.
 The court has not been able to provide any justification or punishment to the police for custodial death of these people.
 This has created a fear among victims to not go to court (Khisa et al., 2017, p.3-4).
 Gaventa et al. (2008) argue that challenging unequal power relationships, it is important to identify who is participating in the decision-making processes.
-In the case of Akter and Sabana it is evident that police have the right to take the ultimate decision of investigating a case, however, as the police are misusing their power, both of the victims are afraid to go to the police because they know they will not get the justice they want and it may backfire on them.
+In the case of Ms. A and Ms. S it is evident that police have the right to take the ultimate decision of investigating a case, however, as the police are misusing their power, both of the victims are afraid to go to the police because they know they will not get the justice they want and it may backfire on them.

 Corruption and threat in the courthouse

 Majumder (2019:50) has argued that another great evil haunting the lower courts and prosecution system in Bangladesh is corruption.
 Zafarullah et al. (2001), the judiciary and police have both considered the most corrupted department in Bangladesh.
 Bribery is considered the most damaging factor of corruption and nothing can be done without bribery.
 Pahis (2009) has argued that judicial corruption could be understood as selling and purchasing the legal decision.
 Judicial bribery occurs when existent parties or lawyers purchase a decision and judges sell it to them.
-This has been observed in the Bangladeshi judiciary, where a powerful or influential person in society wins a case or gets bail by giving a bribe, even if he’s the one who wronged a women.
+This has been observed in the Bangladeshi judiciary, where a powerful or influential person in society wins a case or gets bail by giving a bribe, even if he’s the one who wronged a woman.
 My interviewee has mentioned this; Shapla (rape victim) said in her interview “In this country people like us who don’t have money, don’t get justice.
 In fact access to the judicial procedure is hard, for example, how will I go to court and run my case?
 I need lots of money to do that, who will give me money?
 This whole situation makes me afraid to go to the police or the judicial body”.
 In a survey (Majumder, 2019:50) it was apparent that very few households (6%) and courts (10%) agree that the judiciary is free from corruption.
 This has established the fact that the majority of people believe corruption exists in every part of the judicial infrastructure.